JALin2000/JALin2000.github.io/index.md

 My main research interest is to incorporate **machine learning** techniques in **control schemes** to make them more adaptive, secure, and computationally efficient.
 My master thesis focused on efficiently learning value functions for constrained LQR using differentiable optimization.

 In my leisure time, I like travelling by driving (have already driven more than 12,000 km), swimming and singing.
-In my leisure time, I like travelling by driving (have already driven more than 12,000 km), swimming and singing.

 ## Research Interests